 Our Board as a whole, and through its committees, has responsibility for the oversight of risk management.
 In this role, the Board oversees the risk management processes designed and implemented by our management to ensure such processes are adequate and functioning as designed.
 Additionally, the Board sets the tone at the top as it relates to the approach to enterprise-wide risk management, designed to support the achievement of organizational objectives, including capital structure and strategic objectives to improve long-term organizational performance and enhance shareholder value.
 A fundamental part of risk management is not only understanding the most significant risks a company faces and what steps management is taking to monitor and control those risks, but also understanding what level of risk is appropriate for any given company.
 The involvement of the full Board in reviewing our business and related risk exposures is an integral aspect of its assessment of the Company's risk profile and appropriate level of risk.
 Our Board appreciates the evolving nature of our business and industry and is actively involved with monitoring new threats and risks as they emerge.
-In addition, our Board is actively involved in overseeing our management and other personnel that include assessments and potential mitigation of the risks and exposures involved with their respective areas of responsibility.
+In addition, our Board is actively involved in overseeing our management of risk enterprise by receiving detailed regular reports and engaging in discussion with members of our senior management and other personnel that include assessments and potential mitigation of the risks and exposures involved with their respective areas of responsibility.